 Just days after our daughter made her wish, our friend Irene said, “Your name is Bianca so you must be in the parade.”

-Getting hundreds of people organized on a snowy Saturday afternoon takes time but the excitement and atmosphere was a feeling we will never forget.
+Getting hundreds of people organized on a snowy Saturday afternoon takes time but the excitement and atmosphere were a feeling we will never forget.

 The “landzettes” wore completely handmade costumes with mirrors and bells to ward off evil spirits.
 Their role is to bring light, through pranks and dances and jovial thievery, to villagers during the darker days of winter.
 They are a reminder to all that winter is coming to a close.